← Back to 史記

 使 使

 That autumn, for the campaign against Nan Yue, he reported and prayed to Tai Yi.
 With male jing, he painted a banner with the sun, moon, North Dipper, and ascending dragon, to symbolize the three stars of Tai Yi.
 This was made into the Tai Yi spear, named the 'Spirit Flag.'
 When praying for the troops, the Grand Historian presented it to point at the country being attacked.
 The envoy of the General of the Five Benefits did not dare enter the sea and went to Mount Tai to perform sacrifices instead.
 The emperor sent people to follow and verify, and indeed nothing was seen.
-The General of the Five Benefits falsely claimed to have seen his teacher.
-His methods were exhausted, and much was not verified.
+The General of the Five Benefits lied about having seen his teacher.
+His methods had run out, and much of what he said failed to come true.
 The emperor then executed the General of the Five Benefits.

 77

 That winter, Gongsun Qing awaited the gods in Henan and said he saw immortal footprints on the wall of Gou Shi city, with something like a pheasant coming and going on the city wall.
 The Son of Heaven personally visited Gou Shi city to view the footprints.
 He asked Qing: 'Are you not imitating Wencheng and the General of the Five Benefits?'
 Qing said: 'Immortals do not seek out the ruler; rather, it is the ruler who seeks them.
 If the way is not somewhat lenient and accommodating, the gods will not come.
-When speaking of the divine matters, these matters seem circuitous and fantastic, and it takes many years of accumulation before the gods can be obtained.'
-Thereupon, each commandery and kingdom cleared roads and repaired palaces, temples, famous mountains, and god shrines, in anticipation of the imperial visit.
+When speaking of divine matters, the claims seem circuitous and fantastic, and it takes many years of accumulation before the spirits can be summoned.'
+Each commandery and kingdom then cleared roads and repaired palaces, temples, famous mountains, and god shrines, in anticipation of the imperial visit.

 78